How to Perform a SEO Technical Audit: The Complete Guide

 What are the issues with on-page SEO that are common during technical audits?

-Common issues with on-page SEO that can be identified during technical audits include: thin content, duplicate titles, headings, and descriptions, poor optimization of titles, headings, descriptions, and images and multimedia files, inadequate optimization of HTML tags, and insufficient content coverage.
+Common issues with on-page SEO that can be identified during technical audits include thin content, duplicate titles, headings, and descriptions, poor optimization of titles, headings, descriptions, images and multimedia files, inadequate optimization of HTML tags, and insufficient content coverage.
 Additionally, it is important to ensure that websites are mobile-friendly and optimized for search engine results pages (SERPs).
 Further, a content audit should be conducted to identify any weak spots in the website’s content, such as thin content, duplicate titles, headings, and descriptions, and inadequate optimization of HTML tags.

 Finally, off-page SEO should also be reviewed to assess the quality and quantity of backlinks and outside references to the website from other websites.